 Hundreds of Afghans who lacked any papers or promises of flights also congregated at the airport, adding to the chaos.
 It didn’t help that many of the Taliban fighters were illiterate, and cannot read the documents.

-Nearly 6,000 people had been evacuated by the U.S. military since Saturday, a White House official said Wednesday night.
-The turmoil has seen Afghans rush the tarmac.
+U.S. officials say they have evacuated 4,480 people since they took control of the airport over the weekend.
+The turmoil there has seen Afghans rush the tarmac.
 In one instance, some apparently fell to their death while clinging to a departing American C-17 transport plane.

 Hoping to secure seats on an airlift are American citizens and other foreigners, Afghan allies of the Western forces, and women, journalists, activists and others most at risk from the fundamentalist Taliban.